Dead Pixels Test

 • Overheating or Electrical Faults: Too much heat or power issues can fry pixels, leaving them dead or stuck.

-Importance of Testing for Defective Pixels
+Importance of Testing for Dead Pixels

-AWarranty Considerations If a screen has too many defective pixels, some companies will repair or replace it for free under warranty.
+Awarranty Considerations If a screen has too many defective pixels, some companies will repair or replace it for free under warranty.
 Each company has its own policy, so testing early can help you get a new screen or a fix before the warranty runs out.

 User Experience Defective pixels can be annoying when trying to enjoy a movie, play a game, or edit a photo.
 Testing can help identify and fix them, giving you a smoother experience.